logo

 ADMIN_COMPANION_KEY="<Your API key>"

-• Make sure, your system can reach https://api.admin-companion.ai:443
+• Make sure, your system can reach this destination: https://api.admin-companion.ai:443

 To test Admin Companion, call Admin Companion from within your shell: